ipselium/nsfds2/docs/source/classical_use.rst

 ----------------

 Movies can be created from an hdf5 file if the `save` option has been selected.
-Then, the following variables are allowed:
+Then, the following variables are allowed as argument of the movie subcommand:

 +------+-----------------------------+
 | var  | variable                    |